kontry/first-react-app/README.md

-## Hi Michael
+## Hi there

-THis is my first React App.
+This is my first React App.
 Just learning how to do it. 🙈